 You track what you eat to optimize your diet.
 You follow your workouts to get fitter.
 So it’s natural that you are here to use a sleep calculator to track your sleep cycle.

 Alongside food and fitness, sleep is one of the critical pillars of health.
-A consistent sleep routine will not only allow you to wake up full of energy, but you will find that proper sleep will allow you to reach your goals much sooner.
-With the help of a sleep calculator, you can easily create a sleep schedule with ease.
+A consistent sleep routine will not only allow you to wake up full of energy, but you will find that getting the recommended 7 to 8 hours of sleep will allow you to reach your goals much sooner.
+With the help of a sleep calculator, you can easily create a schedule with ease and lock in a good night’s sleep.

-A sleep calculator will suggest the time to fall asleep and the best time to wake up.
+A sleep calculator will suggest the best time to go to sleep and wake up.
 Most sleep calculators factor in how many sleep cycles you will complete within the recommended sleep schedule.

-Do you find that you wake up exhausted and unmotivated even after sleeping 7 - 8 hours each night?
-A sleep calculator can help you work out what stage of the sleep cycle you are in when your alarm buzzes each morning.
+Do you find that you wake up exhausted and unmotivated even after getting 7 to 8 hours of sleep each night?
+A sleep calculator can help you determine what stage of the sleep cycle you are in when your alarm buzzes each morning.
 Waking up mid-cycle or in the middle of REM sleep can lead to intense grogginess and even sleep inertia.

 If you want to improve your sleep routine and learn more about the best schedule for your unique lifestyle, use the Puffy Sleep Calculator.

-There are two separate sleep categories: non-rem sleep (NREM) and rapid eye movement sleep (REM).
+There are two separate sleep categories: non rapid eye movement sleep (NREM) and rapid eye movement sleep (REM).
 NREM starts with a series of light sleep stages and finishes with the dreamy stage of REM sleep.

 When you use a sleep calculator, you will be able to wake up during a lighter stage of sleep strategically.
 Doing so can make a noticeable difference in how you feel when you wake up.
 Most people who have never used a sleep cycle calculator feel the benefits of tracking the sleep cycle quickly.

 One sleep cycle lasts for around 90 minutes.
-Most people will complete 5 - 6 sleep cycles per night, and this is of course if you get between 7 - 8 hours of sleep.
+Most people will complete 5 to 6 sleep cycles per night, and this is, of course, if you get between 7 to 9 hours of sleep.

 Each sleep cycle can be broken up into the sleep stages of NREM and REM.
 Here’s how long each stage of sleep lasts and what happens to the mind and body during each phase.